Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Impact on the 21 cm signal from cosmic dawn

 The differences in the global signal between the Pop~III stellar models can be explained by considering the epochs $z\sim25$ where the early onset of the global signal absorption trough is almost entirely dictated by the Lyman band emissivities (Fig.~\ref{fig:Lyman_band})\footnote{Although Lyman--Werner photons do contribute to suppression of star-formation in molecular cooling haloes, and we account for this.}, while the absorption trough at $z\sim15$ is also sensitive to the ionizing flux from the stars (Fig.~\ref{fig:Q_lifetime_total}).

 During the cosmic dawn ($z\approx20-30$), a higher Lyman-band flux $\epsilon_\mathrm{b}^\mathrm{Ly}$ leads to a stronger WF effect and more rapid onset of significant 21-cm absorption.
-This would be strongest for the rotating 20 M$_{\odot}$ \citet{Yoon12} model and weakest for the non-rotating 20 M$_{\odot}$ \citet{Gessey-Jones22} and non-rotating 200 M$_{\odot}$ \citet{Yoon12} model.
-Since the latter two exhibit similar Lyman fluxes, they have nearly identical global signal absorption amplitude at $z\gtrsim20$ in both scenarios 1 and 2.
-The rotating 20 M$_{\odot}$ \citet{Liu25} model and non-rotating 20 M$_{\odot}$\citet{Yoon12} model fall in between these extremes and approximately similar behaviour.
-The difference in the 21-cm signal at these high redshifts ($z\approx20-30$) is of the order of few mK in scenario 1 and up to $20\,\text{mK}$ at its largest in scenario 2.
+This would be strongest for the rotating 20 M$_{\odot}$ \citet{Yoon12} model and weakest for the rotating 200 M$_{\odot}$ \citet{Yoon12} model, which indicates that the 21-cm signal observations can have the potential to distinguish the IMF of stellar populations \citep[e.g. as also demonstrated in][]{Gessey-Jones25}.
+The signal also shows differentiating features between the rotating and non-rotating 200 M$_{\odot}$ \citet{Yoon12} models, and a similar (but reversed) trend for the 20 M$_{\odot}$ \citet{Yoon12} models.
+In case of the rotating 20 M$_{\odot}$ \citet{Liu25} model, since it exhibits a similar Lyman flux to the non-rotating 20 M$_{\odot}$ \citet{Yoon12}, it shows similar behaviour at high redshifts.
+The difference in the 21-cm signal is of order few mK at the onset of the absorption signal up to $20\,\text{mK}$ ($\sim20-30\%$) when Lyman-coupling is efficient (at $z \approx 20$ for Model~1 and $z \approx 25$ for Model~2).

 During the epoch of heating and reionization ($z\lesssim20$), the differences in these models is dominated by the ionization from Pop~III stars \citep[as explored in][]{Liu25}.
-In this case, the rotating 20 M$_{\odot}$ stellar models from \citet{Yoon12} and \citet{Liu25} predict similarly strong ionizing fluxes which manifest as weak emission signal at $z\lesssim10$ for scenario 1, and a suppressed absorption trough at $z\approx15$ for scenario 2.
-Indeed, with these more extreme stellar models, there is already a 10--20 per cent reduction in the neutral hydrogen fraction at $z\approx15$ (see Fig.~\ref{fig:xHI}), and a proportional suppression of the signal.
-This is also true for the case of the non-rotating 200 M$_{\odot}$ \citet{Yoon12} model, while the 20 M$_{\odot}$ non-rotating models of \citet{Yoon12} and \citet{Gessey-Jones22} produce deeper troughs due to late reionization.
+The case of rotating models show convergence since they predict similarly strong ionizing fluxes across stellar masses (at $\gtrsim 10$ M$_\odot$), manifested as a suppressed absorption through in both Model~1 and Model~2.
+In the latter case, the differences are particularly large with a difference also seen in the redshift of the absorption signal as ionization becomes efficient.
+Indeed, this is reflected in the neutral hydrogen fraction shown in Fig.~\ref{fig:xHI} with a $10-20 \%$ reduction between the non-rotating and rotating cases (and thus, a proportional suppression of the signal).
+With the non-rotating models, the 20 M$_{\odot}$ \citet{Gessey-Jones22} model has the least efficient ionization, followed by 20 M$_{\odot}$ \citet{Yoon12} model (which shows similar absorption amplitude/timing), and lastly the 200.
+M$_{\odot}$ \citet{Yoon12} model.